hiimtmac/psql-kit/README.md

 ## Getting Started

-The easiest way to get started is to conform Fluent `Models` to `Table`
+The easiest way to get started is to conform Fluent `Model`s to `Table`

 ```swift
 // existing model from FluentBenchmark